Pandemic Relief Info for Nonprofits and Small Businesses

 - Financial – cash flow/payroll, performance implications, emergency expenses

-A highlight of some of the business-related elements of the Coronavirus Aid, Relief, and Economic Security (CARES) Act is below.
+A highlight of some of the business-related elements of the Coronavirus Aid, Relief, and Economic Security (CARES) Act and more is below.

-- Economic Injury Disaster Loans (EIDL): SBA disaster lending program for loans of up to $2 million with interest set at 2.75% for nonprofits (and grants of a quick $10,000).
-Payments of principal and interest may be deferred for up to four years.
+- Economic Injury Disaster Loans (EIDL): SBA disaster lending program for loans with interest set at 2.75% for nonprofits.
+Payments of principal and interest may be deferred.

 - New York Forward Loan Fund: NYS has launched a new loan program for small businesses, non-profits, and small landlords who have not received funds from PPP or EIDL.
 The loan maximum is the lesser of $100,000 or average revenues in any 3-month period from 2019 or Q1 of 2020.
 The loans will carry a 3% interest (or 2% for non profits) and amortize in 5 years.
 Repayment includes an interest-only period during the first 12 months.